SamNJK/MDM2-REP3/README.md

 # Task 1 & Task 2

-Running the Script
+Running the Script:
 No inputs are required to running the scripts.
 After running it will display the animation of the walkers' movement and plots of the initial and final position

-Understanding the Output
+Understanding the Output:
 The script generates an animation showing the movement of walkers on a grid.
 Walkers can be in one of three states:

 Healthy (blue)